azraerl/Requiem-Experience/README.md

 # Requiem-Experience

-This is an auto-patcher which is meant to create patch for Experience mod, to be used along with Requiem.
-It takes care of 2 things:
+This is an auto-patcher which is meant to create patch for Experience mod, to be used along with Requiem - or any other overhaul which makes Skyrim world to be un-levelled.

+It takes care of few things:
 * Adjusts quest types for various mods to reduce/increase XP - would only affect quests which present in your load order:
   * Vanilla Skyrim: reduces XP from Helgen & Whiterun main quests;
   * Requiem: removes XP from Requiem install/init quest;